learnk8s/learnk8s.io/src/terraform-aws/content.md

 Installation tools provide varying degrees of automation and flexibility depending on the extent to which the tool wants to "get it right for you".

-Currently, the most popular (and officially supported) Kubernetes installation tools are:
+At the time of writing, the most popular (and officially supported) Kubernetes installation tools are:

 - [kops](https://kops.sigs.k8s.io/)
 - [kubespray](https://kubespray.io/)